Junior Learn To Sail

 • Australian sailing Membership,

-• Coverage by Australian Sailing's Personal Accident Insurance Policy.
+• Australian Sailing's Personal Accident Insurance Policy.

-Register your Expression of Interest in our Junior Learn To Sail program below.
+in our Junior Learn To Sail program below.

-Register your interest HERE
+Register your interest HERE >

 What to bring